 It’s incredibly important to recognise and thank all BMC volunteers for the incredible amount of work they are doing, alongside BMC staff, during this global pandemic.

 Thank you also for those who nominated people for awards this year.
-I look forward to meeting Ron, Peter, Jesse and Kody in 2021 to formally present them with their awards.
+We look forward to meeting them when we are able to formally present them with their awards.
 Read on to find out more about the achievements of this year's recipients:

 The George Band Award

 The George Band Award recognises people who have played a significant role in the BMC’s work over an extended period of time.
-The 2020 award recipients are longstanding volunteers Peter Judd and Ron Kenyon.
+The 2021 award recipients are longstanding volunteers Bob Moulton and Alun Huyton.

 The Rehan Siddiqui Award

 The Rehan Siddiqui Award recognises those who have made a significant voluntary contribution to the BMC’s commitment to increasing opportunities for under-represented groups to participate in climbing, hill walking or mountaineering and the work of the BMC.
-The 2020 award recipient is GB Paraclimbing Team member and 'Climbing Blind' rockstar Jesse Dufton.
+The 2021 award recipients are:

-The Young Volunteer Award recognises those young people who have made a significant voluntary contribution to the BMC and its commitment to supporting participation in climbing, hill walking and mountaineering.
-The 2020 award recipient is Kody Bradley.
+Young Volunteer Award recognises those young people who have made a significant voluntary contribution to the BMC and its commitment to supporting participation in climbing, hill walking and mountaineering.
+The 2021 award recipients are Rehna Yaseen and Lewis Perrin Williams.

-For 2020, the BMC commissioned artist Andy Parkin to create unique sculptures to be given to the winners.
-Due to the AGM being held virtually this year, the award winners will be invited to the 2021 AGM to recieve their award at the President's dinner.
+Due to the BMC AGM being held virtually this year, the award winners will recieve their award at a date tbc.

-Watch: BMC President Lynn Robinson talk to Andy Parkin about the inspiration for some of the awards presented to recipients
+WATCH: BMC Past President Lynn Robinson talk to Andy Parkin about the inspiration for some of the awards presented to recipients

 Find out more about the BMC Volunteer Awards